-The Master of Criminal Justice (MCJ) degree is designed to meet the needs of criminal justice professionals and pre-professionals who desire to enhance their knowledge, skills, and talents in the field of criminal justice.
-The degree program is dedicated to informing professional best practices, advancing scholarship, and promoting responsible leadership through a variety of law enforcement, corrections, and security administration courses.
-As such, the program provides students with the academic and administrative skills needed for designing policies, managing programs, directing scholarly research, preparing for teaching, and leading with integrity.
-We foster an inclusive, collaborative community of students and faculty who share diverse practical experience and academic knowledge to advocate for justice and equality in local and global communities.
+The Master of Criminal Justice (MCJ) degree meets the needs of criminal justice professionals and preprofessionals who desire to enhance their knowledge, skills, and talents in the field of criminal justice.
+The degree program dedicates itself to informing professional best practices, advancing scholarship, and promoting responsible leadership through law enforcement, corrections, and security administration courses.
+The program provides students with the academic and administrative skills needed for designing policies, managing programs, directing scholarly research, preparing for teaching, and leading with integrity.
+MCJ Faculty foster an inclusive, collaborative community of students and faculty who share diverse practical experience and academic knowledge to advocate for justice and equality in local and global communities.